Federal Vehicle Standards

 NHTSA, an agency within the U.S. Department of Transportation (DOT), administered the original CAFE program while EPA was responsible for establishing the testing and evaluation protocol for assessing compliance and calculating the fuel economy for each manufacturer.
 These responsibilities are the same today.

 CAFE is the sales-weighted average fuel economy (in mpg) of the passenger cars or light-duty trucks for a manufacturer's fleet.
 See Calculating Light-Duty Vehicle CAFE Then and Now below for details of how EPA determines compliance.
 NHTSA fines manufacturers that are out of compliance.
-NHTSA has so far collected almost $819 million in fines over the life of the CAFE program.
+NHTSA has so far collected more than $850 million in fines over the life of the CAFE program.

 1. 1978-1985: Congress sets car standard (1978-1985)